graemetlloyd/ProjectWhalehead/Outline.md

 Bayesian analyses consider branch lengths (in substitutions per site for an undated tree) to be parameters of the model.
 Therefore, tree summarizations take these values into account (Bouckaert et al. 2019; Puttick????), not solely the topology.
 Support values for bipartitions in the tree are calculated as part of a Bayesian estimation, being the number of times that a set of relationships is contained in the posterior sample.
-The assumption is that the sample, not simply the `best` tree, contains vital information.
+The assumption is that the sample, not simply the "best" tree, contains vital information.

 Because of these differences, formulating a fair comparison between parsimony and Bayesian trees is difficult.
 Most studies to date have focused on intrinsic comparisons, those comparisons about the tree itself.